bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 .. figure:: _static/CreateService.png

-Please, press the «Create services» button and fill in the form:
+Please, press the «Create services» button and fill in the form where general and specific fields should be completed:

-1.  *Choose* *type* *
+- *Choose* *type* *

 Select from the dropdown a type of the services: